The St John Ambulance Ireland Child Protection experience

 Data Breach

 There has been a breach of data regulations in St John Ambulance Ireland.
-Information garnered in an investigation, was used in a personal capacity to contact someone via Facebook Messenger.
+Information garnered in the investigation, was used in a personal capacity to contact the parent via Facebook Messenger.
 This is extremely unwelcome and the Child Protection Person has absolutely no right to do this.
 It was officially reported to the data protection officer. on May 22nd.
-This person in question has, just this week, been appointed by St John as Complaints handling and Child Safeguarding officer.
+She has since been appointed by St John as Complaints handling and Child Safeguarding officer.
+We have just received information that the person involved has been made an member of the Order of St John